ErikVeland/entain/DOCUMENTATION.md

 - Odds movement visualization charts
 - Responsive design
 - Race simulation integration
+- Proper display of category icons in simulation mode

 ### RaceHeader.vue
 Displays the header section for each race with category icon and countdown timer.